 Investigating the effects of scopolamine, donepezil, mefloquine and atomoxetine

-In the first study, a collaborative work of Iconeus founders, Rabut and al. have shown that scopolamine, a major preclinical drug to model Alzheimer’s disease, leads to time- and dose depend changes of cerebral functional connectivity in awake mice.
-A machine-learning approach was used to extract a robust pharmacological score or fingerprint of the drug effects on the brain from a relatively small cohort of mice.
-The pharmacological pertinence of the scopolamine score was demonstrated by reversal through the antagonist milameline and the peripherally-restricted methyl-scopolamine.
+In the first study, researchers working in collaboration with Iconeus’ founders showed that scopolamine, a major preclinical drug for modelling the effects of Alzheimer’s disease, leads to time- and dose-dependent changes in cerebral functional connectivity in awake mice.
+A machine-learning approach was used to extract a robust pharmacological score or ‘fingerprint’ of the drug’s effects on the brain from a relatively small cohort of mice.
+The pharmacological relevance of the scopolamine score was demonstrated by reversal through the antagonist milameline and the peripherally-restricted methylscopolamine.

-These three studies demonstrate that pharmaco-fUS could improve our understanding of the mechanism of action of drugs in the brain and might accelerate the development of new drugs targeting neurological disorders.
-Pharmaco-fUS does not require the animals to be anesthetized, and therefore yields a quantitative assessment of brain functions without anesthesia-induced bias.
-Pharmaco-fUS currently acquires cross-sectional (2D) images of the rodent brain.
-Current development of volumetric (3D) imaging is expected to enable the assessment of drug effects in the entire rodent brain within a single imaging session.
+Together, these three studies demonstrate that using fUS for neuropharmacological studies could improve our understanding of the mechanism of action of drugs in the brain, and might accelerate the development of new drugs targeting neurological disorders. fUS does not require the animals to be anesthetized, and therefore yields a quantitative assessment of brain functions without anesthesia-induced bias.
+In addition, although fUS has currently been applied to cross-sectional (2D) images of the rodent brain, volumetric (3D) imaging is in development, and this is expected to enable drug effects to be assessed in the entire rodent brain within a single imaging session.